Model order reduction of parametric dynamical systems by slice sampling tensor completion: Numerical examples

 \section{Numerical examples}

 We assess the performance of the sliced sampled completion and the completion based tensor ROM numerically in two examples of parametric dynamical systems.
-To address the component-wise completion problems for $\bPhi^q_\bi$, we use the stable ALS based rank-adaptive tensor completion method in the TT format from~\cite{grasedyck2019stable}, which ensures \eqref{eq:epsq} with prescribed $\varepsilon_q$.
-The corresponding compression $D$-ranks are determined adaptively in the course of completion.
+To address the component-wise completion problems for $\bPhi^q_\bi$, we use SALSA method in the TT format from~\cite{grasedyck2019stable}, which ensures \eqref{eq:estTest} with prescribed $\varepsilon$.
+All other input parameters of SALSA are left at default values.
+The corresponding compression $D$-ranks are determined adaptively during the completion process.
+We note that SALSA method does not necessarily produce a \textit{minimal}-rank TT tensor that fits the data within the prescribed tolerance, and thus it can be viewed as an approximate solution to the completion problem~\eqref{CProblem2}.

+The code of Matlab implementation of CTROM used for the numerical experiments is available upon request.